💡Now Enrolling for 2026/2027? Secure your future and start preparing today.Book a Free Consultation

 The Chemistry of Living Things

-A Guide for IMAT Preparation
+A Comprehensive Guide for IMAT Preparation

 I. Introduction: The Chemical Basis of Life